Budgeting Tips: How To Create a Holiday Budget & Stick to It!

 Organize those coupons and calendar those sales!

 A simple-but-effective way to stay on budget during the holidays, and grab the best budget-friendly gifts, is to practice smart shopping habits.
-There is no shame in collecting coupons, and it’s just plain smart to pop sales dates in your calendar.
+There is no shame in collecting coupons, discount codes, and it’s just plain smart to pop sales dates in your calendar.

 Refer to your budget-friendly gifting strategy and holiday budget plan you created, and scope out applicable coupons and sales for those thoughtful inexpensive holiday gifts.
 Be sure to organize it all in your planner so you can follow through on smart holiday shopping and stick to your budget.
 (The thrill of saving so much money replaces the stress of holiday shopping with sheer fun!)